AgentsUnited/demonstrator/README.md

               </speech>
 </bml>
 ```
-* If you had installing teh DAF module before and are having problems with empty moves, you may have to clear the move cache with: `docker exec -it mongodb mongo couch_content --eval “db.move_cache.remove({})”`
+* If you had installing teh DAF module before and are having problems with empty moves, you may have to clear the Move cache with: `docker exec -it mongodb mongo couch_content --eval “db.move_cache.remove({})”`